datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 happen often, but any users of tries that expect them to live indefinitely (unlike memtables which are flushed regularly; an example would be the chunk cache map when/if we switch it to `InMemoryTrie`) must ensure that exceptions cannot happen during mutation, otherwise waste can slowly accumulate to bring the node down.

+### Range tries

+Range tries differ from plain ones in being able to present preceding state for any position in the trie.
+In-memory range tries do not store this additional information, but instead construct it during cursor iteration.

+When a range trie is stored in an in-memory trie, it stores only content values.
+The range cursors created keep track of the currently active covering state (which is equal to the succeeding side of any visited boundary during advance) and report it as `precedingState`.
+This information, however, is no longer valid when a `skipTo` operation is performed, as it may skip over arbitrarily many boundaries and end up in a covered range.
+If `precedingState` is requested after such a skip, the cursor needs to obtain the applicable state.
+This is done by descending into the current branch (in iteration order) until the closest boundary is found, and using its preceding side.
+For this to work, all in-memory trie branches must terminate in a boundary state with content, which is something that in-memory tries do maintain (see below).

+Because singletons don't really make sense for range tries (a range will have different start and end paths), all insertions into a range trie are done using the `apply` method.
+The application itself is more elaborate than the case of simple data tries: when `apply` is called with a range trie argument, the in-memory trie has to walk all existing positions that fall under ranges of the trie and apply the active state to them.
+Additionally, it must track any active existing range to combine it with incoming content.

+Because the incoming content is often expected to be a (newer) deletion, the resolver is expected to often return null for combined content.
+This triggers removal of nodes and paths up the relevant branch (which may also result in changing the type of a node e.g. from sparse to chain), which in turn guarantees that we remove branches that do not terminate in non-null content.

+### Deletion-aware tries

+Deletion-aware tries are tries that contain parallel deletion branch range tries at some of their nodes.
+In in-memory deletion-aware tries, the parallel branches are stored using the alternate branch pointers of prefix nodes.

+When a deletion-aware trie needs to be applied to an in-memory trie, it proceeds as normal while a deletion branch is not seen in either source or target.
+When a deletion branch is found, the procedure must:
+- check if the other source has a deletion branch at the same point, and if it doesn't (and `deletionsAtFixedPoints` is not set), hoist its descendant deletion branches to this position.
+- merge the two deletion branches into the new deletion branch (using range trie merge logic).
+- apply the source deletion branch to the data trie to apply any incoming deletions.
+- merge the source data branch, with the target's deletion branch applied to it (to make sure any preexisting deletions are also taken into account for incoming data if that happens to be older), into the data trie (using plain trie merge logic, i.e. no longer checking for deletion branches).